 It all started with a big train…

 A train rolled into the same tourist station—the same turn-around every Sunday at noon—for who knows how long.
 Yet in the 4 + years both of us had been in the mountains of Frostburg, Maryland, we had never heard, seen or knew anything of that old coal engine.
-Nevertheless, that faithful Sunday sitting in the old-timey western diner, eating our burgers and fries we saw black smoke rising above the valley tree tops.
-Moments later the big black engine made its way around the bend and came to a screeching halt on the track right outside the window of the diner.
-Next, like a scene right out of a twilight zone movie, a conductor fully adorn in a nostalgic railroad uniform hopped down from the cab and hundreds of people from many nations flooded out onto the dock.
+Nevertheless, that faithful Sunday sitting in the old-timey western diner, eating our burgers and fries we saw black smoke rising above the valley treetops.
+Moments later the big black steam engine, 734, made its way around the bend and came to a screeching halt on the track right outside the window of the diner.
+Next, like a scene right out of Twilight Zone, a conductor fully adorn in a nostalgic railroad uniform hopped down from the cab and hundreds of people from many nations flooded out onto the dock.